Global carmakers face electric shock in China

 The group has announced electrification plans to spend more than US$35 billion globally by 2025, including more than 30 new EVs, over 20 of them in China, starting this year with the launch of the all-electric Cadillac Lyriq crossover sport utility vehicle (SUV).

 The two sources said the Lyriq launch would be followed by an electric Buick SUV and a smaller, sportier electric crossover, both of which are also planned for as early as this year.
-Sales of Buicks have declined 32 per cent over the last five years to 828,600 vehicles in 2021, while Chevrolet has shrunk more than half to 269,000 vehicles, according to LMC Automotive.
+Sales of Buicks have declined 32 per cent over the last five years to 828,600 vehicles last year, while Chevrolet has shrunk more than half to 269,000 vehicles, according to LMC Automotive.

-GM said it was aiming to install capacity to produce one million EVs a year by 2025 in China, adding that demand for the Buick Velite NEV family and Chevrolet Menlo EV "both grew significantly" in 2021 and the first three months of this year.
+GM said it was aiming to install capacity to produce one million EVs a year by 2025 in China, adding that demand for the Buick Velite NEV family and Chevrolet Menlo EV "both grew significantly" last year and the first three months of this year.
 It said it was deploying smart technologies including hands-free driver assistance on highways, "aviation-grade" cyber security and over-the-air software updates.

 Volkswagen, which is spending about US$55 billion globally on EVs by 2026, launched its new-generation of ID. series in China early last year, but missed its goal of selling 80,000 to 100,000 cars last year.
 It aims to sell 160,000 to 200,000 ID. cars this year, though it has sold only 33,300 through April.